Information For Parents & Families

 - Scholastic resources to help students achieve their academic goals

 - Encouragement to get involved and maximize their potential on campus

 - Opportunities for active participation in community service projects and philanthropy fundraisers

-Hazing, which is against Oregon Law, should not be a part of joining any organization, and Linfield College has a zero-tolerance policy regarding hazing.
+Hazing, which is against Oregon Law, should not be a part of joining any organization, and Linfield University has a zero-tolerance policy regarding hazing.
 If hazing is found to have occurred, it will result in immediate an conduct investigation conducted by College professional staff, and the recognition of the chapter under investigation will be called into question.
 Individuals may face disciplinary action for their involvement in hazing activities.
 Hazing includes any activity that subjects members to harassment, ridicule, intimidation, physical exhaustion, abuse, or mental distress.
 Hazing is contrary to the purposes of the fraternity and sorority community and the College, and it is not tolerated.

 If you sense your student may be participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact the Office of Fraternity and Sorority Life immediately.
 All calls will be handled in a discreet manner.
 Or, you can confidentially report the hazing incident online.